calebrwalk5/FidiGUI/README.md

 # FidiGUI beta 0.4.1
 A DALL-E fork.
 Fidi generates images from text using AI.
-This is the graphical version of Fidi<br>
+This is the graphical version of <a href="https://github.com/calebrwalk5/fidi">fidi</a><br>
 ### How to use
 Run `INSTALL.bat`<br>
 Run `main.py` and enter your options in the textbox<br>